-You can copy your competitors’ website URL and paste it on search bar of pages like Alexa, Quantcast.
+You can copy your competitors’ website URL and paste it on the search bar of pages like Alexa, Quantcast.
 These will help you attain competitive intelligence and help you gain information about a website’s traffic and consumer demographics, which will eventually help you enjoy better benefits of creating user personas.

 The work doesn’t end there.
 You also need to keep tabs on their social media presence.

 What kind of articles or reviews were published to promote your competitor’s app?
 How do they serve their customers via social media?
 What sort of paid campaigns do they run?
 Which social channels are they missing?
 Is there an opportunity for you there?

 Basically you need to get a feel of their web and social media strategies that they use to endorse their app.
 This would help you gain a competitive edge.